cloudfoundry/service-fabrik-broker/interoperator/docs/architecture/cluster-landscape.md

     * Lesser degree of isolation.
 But there is mitigation as mentioned above subject to the review from the Security team.

 This could be the reasoning to favour the optimal (many instances in one cluster but multiple such clusters) over the conservative (one instance in its own cluster) with their dedicated and hybrid variations.

+#### Customer Specificity

+In the above dimensions, the landscape was independent of the number of customers.
+However, there is also the possibility to allocate parts of the landscape to individual customers.

+The granularity for the concept of the customer could vary along different parameters such as below.
+1. Global Account
+1. Sub-account
+1. Tenant (this is not very well-defined yet).

+* Simple Shared Customer Specific Landscape
+  * A simple variation of this approach is shown [above](#customer-specific-landscape-scenario).
+  * This can somewhat mitigate isolation concerns by limiting the impact of a break in isolation to only the customer.
+  * The number of service instances per customer is linked to the size of the Kubernetes cluster.
+  * This has the [scheduling problems](#dedicated-clusters-vs-shared-clusters) listed with the [shared cluster](#an-optimal-shared-landscape-scenario).

+* Conservative Customer Specific Dedicated of Shared Cluster Landscape
+  * This is not very different from the conservative scenarios in all the other dimensions.

+* Optimal Customer Specific Shared Cluster Landscape
+  * This can somewhat mitigate isolation concerns by limiting the impact of a break in isolation to only the customer.
+  * The number of service instances per customer is not limited.
+  * This has the [scheduling problems](#dedicated-clusters-vs-shared-clusters) listed with the [shared cluster](#an-optimal-shared-landscape-scenario).

+* Optimal Customer Specific Dedicated Cluster Landscape
+  * This can somewhat mitigate isolation concerns by limiting the impact of a break in isolation to only the customer.
+  * The number of service instances per customer is not limited.
+  * This does NOT have the [scheduling problems](#dedicated-clusters-vs-shared-clusters) listed with the [shared cluster](#an-optimal-shared-landscape-scenario).
+  * It has worse resource utilization than the shared scenario above.

+The optimal scenarios listed above somewhat mitigate isolation concerns but have worse resource utilization.
+One potential problem with this approach could be the following.
+* If the number of service instances per customer is small then isolation concerns are less and resource utilization is worse.
+* If the number of service instances per customer is large then isolation concerns would be comparable to the optimal [dedicated](#an-optimal-dedicated-landscape-scenario) or [hybrid](#hybrid-landscape-scenario) scenario and the resource utilization would be better.

 ### Recommended Landscape Scenario